 |5 years 1 day – 10 years||5.25%||5.75%|

-The formula used to calculate RD interest rate is A = P(1+r/n) ^ nt, where ‘A’ is the final amount, ‘P’ is the principal amount, ‘r’ is the annual interest rate, ‘n’ represents the number of times that interest has been compounded and ‘t’ represents the tenure.
+The formula used to calculate RD interest rates is A = P(1+r/n) ^ nt, where ‘A’ is the final amount, ‘P’ is the principal amount, ‘r’ is the annual interest rate, ‘n’ represents the number of times that interest has been compounded and ‘t’ represents the tenure.

-Note: You can calculate the interest earned on all the deposits using the Bank of Baroda RD Calculator
+Note: You can calculate the interest earned on all the deposits using the Bank of Baroda RD Calculator.

 Bank of Baroda and all other recurring deposits are taxable under the Income Tax Act 1961.
 The money you invest in RD is included in your annual income and a TDS (Tax Deducted at Source) of 10% is applicable on the earned interest, given that it should be more than Rs.40,000 per year (was Rs.10000 prior to FY 2019-20).
 To save TDS on your RD profit, you can fill either Form 15G or Form 15H.